 Diversity of thought and willingness to learn are highly regarded at the firm.
 While applying for the role of GS Engineering, I was afraid my Industrial Engineering background would make me seem like an unusual candidate.
 But as the recruitment process progressed, I quickly realized how the firm’s culture celebrates people who have a thorough and creative approach to problem-solving.

 Our team is very entrepreneurial, and that has allowed me to work on projects touching several parts of the business.
-My team, Global Portfolio Solutions (GPS), creates customized solutions for institutional and individual clientele, who range from corporations looking to outsource their pension management, to sovereign wealth managers seeking innovative investment ideas to incorporate into their portfolio.
+My team, Multi-Asset Solutions, creates customized solutions for institutional and individual clientele, who range from corporations looking to outsource their pension management, to sovereign wealth managers seeking innovative investment ideas to incorporate into their portfolio.
 Projects range from building out our strategic long-term asset allocation model, to modelling our clients’ pension liabilities to help us build more efficient portfolios.
 The entrepreneurial model is challenging and engaging, so my work continually motivates me and pushes me to new limits.